nginxinc/nginx-service-mesh/docs/content/about/architecture.md

 {{< img src="/img/opentelemetry.png" alt="OpenTelemetry Data Flow" >}}
 *Tracing data flow using the OpenTelemetry Collector*

-[OpenTracing](https://opentracing.io/docs/overview/what-is-tracing/) is an API used by tracing solutions like [Jaeger](https://www.jaegertracing.io/), [Zipkin](https://zipkin.io/), and [DataDog](https://docs.datadoghq.com/tracing/) that profiles and monitors requests passing through applications.

-NGINX Service Mesh sidecars use the [NGINX OpenTracing module](https://github.com/opentracing-contrib/nginx-opentracing) to connect to the tracing backend.
-This module creates new tracing spans and propagates existing ones as requests pass through applications.
-The tracing backend then collects and saves these spans in memory.

-{{< note >}}
-OpenTracing is deprecated in favor of OpenTelemetry.
-{{< /note >}}

 ### Ingress and Egress Traffic

 You can deploy [NGINX Plus Ingress Controller](https://www.nginx.com/products/nginx-ingress-controller/) with NGINX Service Mesh to provide production-grade control over ingress and egress traffic.
 Like the NGINX Service Mesh sidecar, NGINX Plus Ingress Controller fetches certificates from [SPIRE](#spire) to authenticate with NGINX Service Mesh workloads.
 This integration with SPIRE allows NGINX Plus Ingress Controller to communicate with NGINX Service Mesh workloads without being injected with a sidecar.